MiSTer-devel/TRS-80_MiSTer/README.md

  * SavedStates
  * White, Green and Amber Phosphor screen emulation
  * Sound output is supported (however cassette saving sound is suppressed)
- * Cassette loading is many times faster than the original 500 baud
+ * Cassette loading is many times faster than the original 500 baudi
+ * direct ZIP/UNZIP download feature
  * Ctrl Key simulates shift-DownArrow

 ## How to use the Saved States
  * You must first create "rom_names" each virtually containing 4 saved states numbered from 1 to 4 and selected in the OSD
- * To create these slots just put a non-empty file with a .SAV extension anywhere, but preferably in games/TRS-80
+ * To create these "rom_names" just put a non-empty file with a .SAV extension anywhere, but preferably in games/TRS-80
  * An easy linux/MiSTer command to do this is : echo "A">/media/fat/games/TRS-80/MySave001.SAV
- * You can create as many save "rom_names" as you want, they are just needed to define the "rom_name" under which the savestates are done, this aside they are not used.
+ * You can create as many save "rom_names" as you want, they are just needed to define the "rom_name" under which the savestates are saved, and they are not used.
  * Use the OSD to select a slot with the "Snapshot "\*.SAV" OSD entry, and a state number from the "Savestate slot" OSD entry
- * the physical saves are stored in /media/fat/savestates/TRS-80
+ * the physical saves are stored in /media/fat/savestates/TRS-80/
- * the UI is a bit primitive for the moment, this will be updated in the future probably.
+ * the UI is a bit primitive for the moment, this will be updated in the future (probably).
  * The SaveStates mecanism saves the video memory, the main memory and the processor's internal registers and states.
 It doesn't save any other peripheral, notably not the disk controller.
 That should be ok though, but don't do bizarre things like making a snapshot right in the middle of a writing sectors sequence, it's not gonna end well.
  * The details of the format of the savestate file are as follow :
    - 0000-000f : Mister header, serial number of the save and file size in 32bits words
-   - 0010-002f : Z80 registers
+   - 0010-002f : Z80 registers (A,F,A',F',I,R,SP,PC,BC,DE,HL,IX,BC',DE',HL',IY,IM,IFF1,IFF2)
    - 0030-042F : Video Screen
    - 0430-c42f : Main Memory (4000-ffff)